intbio-ncl/genet2/README.md

 ## Installation

 Genet requires a neo4j server active and running with the APOC, and GDS plugins enabled.

+Genet contains a docker-compose file which can be used to fully setup and start the web application.
+1. Download and install docker `https://docs.docker.com/get-docker/`
+1. Navigate to genets directory.
+3. `sudo chmod +x startup.sh`
+4. `./startup`
+5. Wait until application_1 statesL Serving Flask app"
+6. Open a browser and enter: http://127.0.0.1:5000/
+7. The landing page has information for using the tool.

-Here is a brief guide to installing neo4j with links to more comprehensive installation guides.
+If docker is not available, here is a brief guide to installing neo4j with links to more comprehensive installation guides.
 Note this guide assumes a Debian based operating system.
 * `$ git clone https://github.com/intbio-ncl/genet2`
 *  Install Neo4j (https://neo4j.com/docs/operations-manual/current/installation/)
 	1. `$ wget -O - https://debian.neo4j.com/neotechnology.gpg.key | sudo apt-key add -`